Updated November 2018

 Fortunately, you don't have to break the bank to unlock the taste of freshly ground coffee beans.
-For less than $50 the KitchenAid Blade can have your olfactory senses enjoying the smell of fresh beans being sliced down into grounds.
+At a low cost, the KitchenAid Blade can have your olfactory senses enjoying the smell of fresh beans being sliced down into grounds.
 Plus, the Blade accomplishes this while not being too loud and keeping the mess to a minimum.

 Like al blade grinders, this model does tend to create inconsistently sized grind.
 Depending on your coffee beans and preferred brewing method, this can sometimes result in coffee that is under-extracted (relatively weak and watery) or over-extracted (relatively oily and bitter).
 On the whole, however, we found that coffee made with fresh beans ground in the KitchenAid Blade tasted noticeably better than coffee made from comparable pre-ground beans, so we still think the Blade can improve most people's morning coffee ritual.

 Cuisinart Deluxe Grind